-4. Scales
+Scales

-- 4.1 Scales - their need and importance (Theoretical instructions). - 4.2 Drawing of plain and diagonal scales
+Scales - their need and importance (Theoretical instructions).
+Drawing of plain

-5. Projection
+Projection

-- 5.1 Theory of projections (Elaborate theoretical instructions) - 5.2 Projection of Points 5.2.1.
-Production of a point in the first quadrant. - 5.2.2.
-Projection of a point in the third quadrant. - Projection of Straight Line 5.3 - 5.3.1.
-Line parallel to both the planes - 5.3.2.
-Line perpendicular to any one of the reference plane - 5.3.3.
-Line inclined to any one of the reference plane. - Drawing 3 views of given objects(Non-symmetrical objects may be 5.4 selected for this exercise) - Drawing 6 views of given objects(Non-symmetrical objects may be 5.5. selected for this exercise) - 5.6.
-Identification of surfaces on drawn views and objects drawn - Exercises on missing lines and views 5.7.
+Theory of projections (Elaborate theoretical instructions), Projection of Points, Production of a point in the first quadrant, Projection of a point in the third quadrant.
+Projection of Straight Line, Line parallel to both the planes.

+Line perpendicular to any one of the reference plane, Line inclined to any one of the reference plane.
+Drawing 3 views of given objects (Non-symmetrical objects may be selected for this exercise).
+Drawing 6 views of given objects (Non-symmetrical objects may be selected for this exercise).
+Identification of surfaces on drawn views and objects drawn, Exercises on missing lines and views.